Testosterone and prostate cancer - a paradigm shift

 A new era of testosterone and prostate cancer: from physiology to clinical implications.
 Khera M, Crawford D, Morales A, et al., Eur Urol 2014; 65(1): 115-23.

-The idea that testosterone has detrimental effects on the prostate, the so called "androgen hypothesis" arose from two small studies in the 1940s in which men with metastatic PCa demonstrated clinical and biochemical improvement with androgen deprivation via castration or estrogen treatment, and conversely rapid PCa progression with testosterone administration.2, 3 Rather than concluding that exogenous testosterone attenuates the effects of surgical castration, the authors concluded that prostate cancer is activated by testosterone.18 Notably, these observations were made in a special population (castrated men) and are therefore not relevant to testosterone therapy in hypogonadal men.
+The idea that testosterone has detrimental effects on the prostate, the so called "androgen hypothesis" arose from two small studies in the 1940s in which men with metastatic PCa demonstrated clinical and biochemical improvement with androgen deprivation via castration or estrogen treatment, and conversely rapid PCa progression with testosterone administration.2, 3 Rather than concluding that exogenous testosterone attenuates the effects of surgical castration, the authors concluded that prostate cancer is activated by testosterone.18 Notably, these observations were made in a special population (castrated men) and are therefore not relevant to testosterone therapy in hypogonadal men.4

-Although the dramatic effects of androgen deprivation therapy (ADT) in PCa are indisputable, a large body of current evidence fails to support the concept that increasingly high levels of testosterone or DHT lead to ever-greater growth of benign or malignant prostate tissue (see below).
+Although the dramatic effects of androgen deprivation therapy (ADT) in PCa are indisputable21, a large body of current evidence fails to support the concept that increasingly high levels of testosterone or DHT lead to ever-greater growth of benign or malignant prostate tissue (see below).
 It is critical to note that the androgen hypothesis was accepted prior to the discovery of the androgen receptor and PSA (prostate specific antigen), and before the availability of reliable serum testosterone assays.
 It should therefore not be surprising that some predictions of the androgen hypothesis would turn out to be false when submitted to rigorous scientific investigation.

-It has been conclusively demonstrated that PCa risk is unrelated to testosterone levels, and several studies show no correlation between testosterone levels and PSA or prostate volume.
-Thus, men with higher testosterone levels are at no greater risk for PCa than men with lower serum testosterone.
+It has been conclusively demonstrated that PCa risk is unrelated to endogenous serum androgen concentrations5, and several studies show no correlation between endogenous testosterone and PSA or prostate volume.22,23 Thus, men with higher endogenous testosterone are at no greater risk for PCa than men with lower serum testosterone.

-The incidence of PCa during long-term (up to 20 years) testosterone therapy has been demonstrated to be equivalent to that expected in the general population.8 In healthy men, administration of supra-physiologic doses of testosterone (weekly injections of 500-600 mg of testosterone enanthate to healthy volunteers for up to 16 weeks) resulted in no increase in PSA nor prostate volume.24,25 In hypogonadal men treated with testosterone, levels of PSA typically rise up to levels of eugonadal men, but stay within the normal range.
-This elevation in PSA and prostate volume commonly occurs during the initial 3-6 months after initiation of testosterone therapy, and then stabilize, even with continued testosterone therapy.
+The incidence of PCa during long-term (up to 20 years) testosterone therapy has been demonstrated to be equivalent to that expected in the general population.8 In healthy men, administration of supra-physiologic doses of testosterone (weekly injections of 500-600 mg of testosterone enanthate to healthy volunteers for up to 16 weeks) resulted in no increase in PSA nor prostate volume.24,25 In hypogonadal men treated with testosterone, levels of PSA typically rise up to levels of eugonadal men, but stay within the normal range.26 This elevation in PSA and prostate volume commonly occurs during the initial 3-6 months after initiation of testosterone therapy, and then stabilize, even with continued testosterone therapy.27-30

-To explain these finding, the androgen hypothesis has been replaced by the saturation model.
-The saturation model explains the paradoxical observations that prostate tissue is very sensitive to changes in testosterone levels when levels are low, but becomes insensitive to testosterone at higher levels.31 This response is consistent with the observation that testosterone exerts its prostatic effects primarily via binding to the AR, and that maximal testosterone-AR binding is achieved at testosterone levels well below the physiologic range.31
+To explain these finding, the androgen hypothesis has been replaced by the saturation model.31 The saturation model explains the paradoxical observations that prostate tissue is exquisitely sensitive to changes in testosterone levels at low concentrations, but becomes insensitive to changes in androgen concentrations at higher levels.31 This response is consistent with the observation that testosterone exerts its prostatic effects primarily via binding to the AR, and that maximal testosterone-AR binding is achieved at testosterone levels well below the physiologic range.31

 Figure 1: The saturation model.
-Increasing testosterone (androgen) levels produce increasing prostate tissue growth (as reflected by PSA elevation) until a limit is reached (the saturation point).
-Beyond the saturation point, which occurs at very low testosterone levels, there is no further ability of testosterone to induce prostate changes.
+Increasing testosterone levels result in increased prostate tissue growth, as reflected by PSA elevation, until a limit is reached (the saturation point), beyond which further elevations in testosterone levels will not cause more prostate tissue growth.

-This explains why dramatic changes in PSA are noted when testosterone levels are treated into or out of the castration range, and when hypogonadal men get testosterone therapy treatment, whereas minimal or no PSA changes occur when higher doses are administered to men who are not testosterone deficient.
+This explains why dramatic changes in PSA are noted when testosterone levels are treated into or out of the castration range, and when hypogonadal men get testosterone therapy treatment, whereas minimal or no PSA changes occur when higher doses are administered to most men.
 Thus, according to the saturation model, the initial modest PSA elevation and prostate growth within the reference range is a normal physiologic response to testosterone therapy in hypogonadal men.
-Therefore, testosterone-induced prostate growth and modest PSA elevations should not preclude hypogonadal men from testosterone substitution therapy.
+Therefore, testosterone-induced prostate growth and modest PSA elevations should not preclude hypogonadal men from testosterone substitution therapy.26

 The long-held belief that prostate cancer risk is related to high testosterone levels (the androgen hypothesis) is not supported by clinical data.
 The saturation model and paradigm change that it brings to old inaccurate reasoning is that testosterone has a finite ability to stimulate prostate cancer growth.